LandonDoyle7599/HPC-Final/README.md

 ## How to Run

-We defaulted the setup on this repository to validate each implementation against the serial one.
-Because of the need for _random_ initialization in the k clusters, we need to share data depending on the number of clusters and epochs selected.
-To do this, we setup several files to compare against the serial implementation.
+Note: We defaulted the setup on this repository to validate each implementation against the serial one.
+Because of the need for _random_ initialization in the k clusters, and the variable number of epochs and clusters, we run the serial and then execute whatever function you are using.
 For example, when running the single GPU implementation, we execute `main.cu` which runs the implementation serially, then the GPU implementation, so that the data can be validated.

 ### Serial CPU